STRENBOW/CRT.SH-domains/README.md

 its scarping not scraping

 # Idea
-Geting domains for crt.sh in easy way
+extract sub domains from crt.sh in easy way

 # Installation
 Just need to install python , and some modules :